 This small sized evergreen tree it is hardy, drought and frost resistant with non-aggressive roots.
 It tolerates full sun or shade and also does well as a container plant.
 The clusters of pink - white, sweetly scented flowers open in spring, followed by large plum coloured fruit like berries.
 The stems contain poisonous milky latex which was used as an arrow poison by the Bushmen.
 Although it is poisonous it is used medicinally to treat snake and spider bites and also for aches, toothache and colds.
+The leaves are used as a snuff for headaches, convulsions, stomach pain and septicaemia.
+Root decoctions are used toi treat anthrax and tapeworm.
 Its ideal for a small garden.
 This plant is toxic and must be approached with caution.
 Accidental deaths have occurred when children have eaten the flowers or the fruit.
 One of our Zulu staff said that they eat the fruit.
 Some have died when they used the branches as sosati sticks to cook their boerewors.
 It has also been used for murder whereby thorns are soaked in the sap and then left in the path of a barefoot victim.
 It attracts birds and butterflies.
 It is used medicinally as an infusion of root bark is used to treat excessive or irregular menstruation.The name is derived from the Greek ,'akris' which means sharp point and 'anthera' which means anthers referring to the sharp anthers within the flowers.

 This small to medium-sized evergreen tree is usually 3 m to 10 m tall.
 The main stem is often somewhat contorted and up to 600 mm in diameter.
 The fissured bark is rough and flaking and is grey to brown in colour.
 A lovely dense and rounded crown is often evident, contributing greatly to the visual appeal of the species.
 The leaves are browsed by kudu, bushbuck, nyala, klipspringer and duiker.
 The sweetly scented, cream-white flowers are small and they attract insects which attract the insect eating birds.
 They are rich in nectar which makes them idea for honey farmers.
 It flowers from autumn to spring.
 It is an attractive, moisture-loving tree that is frost sensitive.
 It likes a sunny to partly-shady position in the garden.
 Its root system is not aggressive or invasive, allowing for planting in close proximity, 3 meters, to roads, buildings and paving.
 It attracts birds and butterflies.
 The wood is hard and is used for furniture.
 Named for Jean Baptiste Francois de la Nux.
 (1702-1772) a French amateur naturalist.
 He became chief clerk and later the commander of Saint - Denis, the administrative of Reunion Island where he tried to develop silkworm farming.
 Floribunda means 'with an abundance of flowers'.